 Step 5: Training and support

 Once you have been approved, you will be closely supported by your Supervising Social Worker and receive ongoing training through your Personal Development Programme.
-You can learn more about the training that we offer at Compass here.
+Learn more about the training that we offer at Compass.